ashishgogula/ashishgogula/README.md

 I'm a **Software & Design Engineer** based in Hyderabad, and I love the sweet spot where beautiful design meets solid engineering.
 I solve problems, improve user experiences, and ship features that move the needle.

-### My Approach
-- **User-First Thinking:** Every technical decision starts with "Will this make life easier for our users?"
-- **Business Impact:** I connect the dots between code and business goals
-- **Team Collaboration:** I work best when bouncing ideas off designers, product folks, and fellow engineers
-- **Practical Solutions:** Clean, maintainable code that other developers will thank you for

----

 ## 🛠️ What's in My Toolkit

 **Frontend Magic**